ashtonmv/shiny_atoms/README.md

 ## Install Ovito
 Download the version for your computer [here](https://www.povray.org/download/)

-## Open the structure in Ovito and manipulate to the scene
+## Open the structure in Ovito and manipulate the scene
 The most important part is getting the view angle you want, but ovito also makes it really easy to make a supercell, change atom colors, remove cell boundaries, add bonds, etc.

 ## Export POV-Ray file